Our Connected Global and the Unseen Legacies of Sept. 11

 520 Layout

 After 9-11, it was given—coupled with the prison authority and the political mandate to take on that excellent spying task.
-The Patriot Act, rushed through Congress inside a month, allowed the NSA to suck up data from telecom and tech firms like never before (central to the warrantless wiretapping scandal discovered Through the Big apple Times in 2005).
-A provision of the regulation—Segment 215—allowed the Corporation to keep amassing the metadata of each American phone name for nicely over a decade, till Edward Snowden’s leaks uncovered this system in 2013 and brought about its suspension.
+The Patriot Act rushed through Congress within a month, allowing the NSA to suck up data from telecom and tech firms never like before (central to the warrantless wiretapping scandal discovered Through the Big Apple Times in 2005).
+A provision of the regulation—Segment 215—allowed the Corporation to keep amassing the metadata of each American phone name for over a decade till Edward Snowden’s leaks uncovered this system in 2013 and brought about its suspension.